iccir919/100-days-of-code/log.md

 **Today's Progress**: Rereading Chapter 11 of Eloquent JavaScript.

-**Thoughts:** Here I am, not making any progress, reading a chapter that connects the story of Internet connections to a fabricated computer network setup by crows to help me understand asynchronous functions.
-I hope I don't sound too salty but the way the author of this books is equating something complicated like the Internet to something simple makes me angry because I personally feel like an idiot.
-Fortunately, I went back to the Introduction from this book and found a quote that has resonated with me during these challenging.
+**Thoughts:** Here I am, reading a chapter that uses a metaphor about a computer network setup by crows to help me understand the Internet and how to use asynchronous functions.
+I hope I don't sound too salty but the way the author of this books is equating something complicated like the Internet to something simple makes me angry because I personally feel like an idiot for not understanding the material.
+Fortunately, I went back to the Introduction from this book and found a quote that has resonated with me during this difficult time:

 ```
 "When you're struggling to follow, don't jump to any conclusions about your own capabilities.